 What your car insurance company can't do

-It may seem like car insurance companies have all of the power, but they actually have to follow strict laws regarding issuing and canceling policies.
+It may seem like car insurance companies have all of the power, but they actually have to follow strict laws regarding issuing and canceling policies and setting rates.
 While state laws differ, there are some basic things a car insurance company simply can’t do.

 Below, we’ll outline 10 things your car insurance company can’t get away with.